 Laura Plantation, bursting with traditional Creole color and a sad history

-This was a fascinating place, as we learned a lot about the Creole traditions, and some troubling realities of slavery that go beyond the obvious.
-Slaves on Creole plantations only spoke French, which they could not read or write.
-After the civil war, French wasn’t being spoken, so when they were freed, it was into an English speaking country.
-So, many stayed on the plantations.
-While they were no longer called slaves, and given “pay”, it was not in currency, and could only be used at the plantation “store”.
+This was a fascinating place, and we learned a tremendous amount about the Creole traditions, and some troubling realities of slavery that go beyond the obvious, thanks to our amazing tour guide.
+Slaves on Creole plantations were allowed to speak only French, which they could not read or write.
+After the civil war, French wasn’t being spoken, so when the slaves were freed, it was into an English speaking country.
+So, many stayed on the plantations, as it was an easier solution.
+While they were no longer called slaves, and were given “pay”, it was not in currency, and could only be used at the plantation “store”.
 This further tied them to the plantation, as they purchased their food and goods from the plantation, always at inflated prices, often driving the freed slaves into debt.
 The freed slaves were still very much under the control of plantation owners.
 We were told that some slaves lived under these conditions for generations to come, some as recently as 1977 in North Carolina.